datastaxdevs/workshop-graphql-netflix/README.md

 </details>

 If you try to paste the _newly-obtained_ value for `pageState` and re-run the query, you get an empty list and a null `pageState` in return.
 D'oh!
-We had scrolled through all rows already:
+You had scrolled through all rows already:
 _this is how pagination signals the end of the full results list._

 # Part 2 - Build and Deploy Front-End